-- Enter the case into NBS and submit an NBS notification on all confirmed and probable cases. - o Please refer to the NBS Data Entry Guidelines for disease-specific entry rules. - O A notification can be sent as soon as the case criteria havebeen met.
-Additional information from the investigation may be entered upon completing the investigation. - Fax completed forms to DSHS EAIDU at 512-776-7616 or email securely to an EAIDU epidemiologist.
+Enter the case into NBS and submit an NBS notification on all confirmed and probable cases.

+- Please refer to the NBS Data Entry Guidelines for disease-specific entry rules. - A notification can be sent as soon as the case criteria have been met.
+Additional information from the investigation may be entered upon completing the investigation. - Please upload a copy of the investigation form to NBS or if another surveillance system is used, send the form via secure file transfer protocol or email an encrypted copy of the investigation form to Central Office and the Regional Office.